guirgouveia/stack.io-assignment/docs/task-1-dockerize.md

 docker-compose up --build
 ```

-Remember to change the IMAGE_TAG environment variable in the .env file to ensure you are running a new version of the image in your stack.

 Now, you can access the webserver at `http://localhost:8081`, because the docker-compose file maps port 8080 inside the Docker container to port 8081 on your local machine to avoid conflicts with services running on port 8080.

+Remember to change the IMAGE_TAG environment variable in the .env file to ensure you are running a the correct version of the image in your stack, or leave it as "latest" to use the latest built version.

 The image can also be built and pushed to a Docker registry, such as Docker Hub, to be used by the Kubernetes cluster in the next task, with: